Mallard: Description

+Vocal behaviour

 A noisy species, the female has the deep quack stereotypically associated with ducks.
 The female will often call with a sequence of 2–10 quacks in a row, starting loud and with the volume gradually decreasing.
 Male mallards make a sound phonetically similar to that of the female, a typical quack, but it is deeper and quieter compared to that of the female.
 Research conducted by Middlesex University on two English mallard populations found that the vocalisations of the mallard varies depending on their environment and have something akin to a regional accent, with urban mallards in London being much louder and more vociferous compared to rural mallards in Cornwall, serving as an adaptation to persistent levels of anthropogenic noise.

 When incubating a nest, or when offspring are present, females vocalise differently, making a call that sounds like a truncated version of the usual quack.
 This maternal vocalisation is highly attractive to their young.
 The repetition and frequency modulation of these quacks form the auditory basis for species identification in offspring, a process known as acoustic conspecific identification.
 In addition, females hiss if the nest or offspring are threatened or interfered with.
 When taking off, the wings of a mallard produce a characteristic faint whistling noise.